 We strongly recommend that central Government funding be made available to support at least the basic plant costs and, if possible, the basic staffing costs of organisations such as Rape Crisis Centres, Womens Refuges, Black Women's Centres, Sexual Assault Counselling Centres (e.g. the HELP Centre in Auckland) and other community-based groups currently assisting the victims of rape, incest and family violence.
-Such funding would provide badly-needed assistance to groups currently operating on public charity and the self-sacrifice of their members, and would provide firm political recognition of the vital services that they - frequently in default of the official agencies - are government funding and support for such groups, bearing in mind the fact that the work of many such groups is intimately connected with the general health and wellbeing of the local community.
+Such funding would provide badly-needed assistance to groups currently operating on public charity and the self-sacrifice of their members, and would provide firm political recognition of the vital services that they - frequently in default of the official agencies - are performing.
+We would also urge, whenever possible, the provision of local government funding and support for such groups, bearing in mind the fact that the work of many such groups is intimately connected with the general health and wellbeing of the local community.